 K. Rick Turner.
 Mr. Turner has been employed by Stephens' family entities since 1983.
 He is currently Senior Managing Principal of The Stephens Group, LLC.
 He first became a private equity principal in 1990 after serving as the Assistant to the Chairman, Jackson T. Stephens.
 His areas of focus have been oil and gas exploration, natural gas gathering, processing industries, and power technology.
-Mr. Turner currently serves as a director of Atlantic Oil Corporation; SmartSignal Corporation; JV Industrials, LLC, JEBCO Seismic, LLC; North American Energy Partners Inc., Seminole Energy Services, LLC, BTEC Turbines LP, and the General Partner of Energy Transfer Partners, LP ("ETP").
+Mr. Turner currently serves as a director of Atlantic Oil Corporation; SmartSignal Corporation; JV Industrials, LLC, JEBCO Seismic, LLC; North American Energy Partners Inc., Seminole Energy Services, LLC, BTEC Turbines LP, and the General Partner of Energy Transfer Partners, LP ("ETP") and the General Partner of Energy Transfer Equity, LP ("ETE").
 Prior to joining Stephens, he was employed by Peat, Marwick, Mitchell and Company.
 Mr. Turner earned his B.S.B.A. from the University of Arkansas and is a non-practicing Certified Public Accountant.
-Mr. Turner has served as a director of our General Partner since October 2002.